PRQL/prql-query/README.md

     alias pq="docker run --rm -it -v $(pwd):/data -e HOME=/tmp -u $(id -u):$(id -g) ghcr.io/prql/prql-query"
     pq --help

+Please note that if you want to build the container image yourself with Docker then you will need at least 10 GB of memory available to the Docker VM, otherwise libduckdb-sys will fail to compile.

 ### Via Homebrew

     brew tap prql/homebrew-prql-query